The plectic conjecture over local fields: Symmetrized Satake sheaves

 \section{Symmetrized Satake sheaves}

+The geometric Satake correspondence is an equivalence of categories between algebraic representations of the Langlands dual of $G$ and perverse sheaves on the \emph{local Hecke stack}.
+Under this equivalence, highest weight modules correspond to $\IC$ sheaves of affine Schubert varieties, so we will call the latter \emph{Satake sheaves}.

-To prove our main results, we need to generalize the $\IC$ sheaves appearing in Fargues--Scholze's geometric Satake correspondence to the symmetrized setting.
-We call these \emph{Satake sheaves}.
-As there is no general theory of $\IC$ sheaves yet for diamonds, we must construct symmetrized Satake sheaves by hand.
+In their work, Fargues--Scholze prove a version of the geometric Satake correspondence in the context of diamonds.
+For our main results, we need to generalize their Satake sheaves to the symmetrized setting, but there is no general theory of $\IC$ sheaves yet for diamonds, so we must construct symmetrized Satake sheaves by hand.
 This is our goal for this section.

 To this end, we introduce symmetrized local Hecke stacks and Beilinson--Drinfeld affine Grassmannians.
 (Conveniently, we also use them in \S\ref{s:localshtukas} to define symmetrized moduli spaces of local shtukas.)
-We then consider symmetrized affine Schubert cells, whose basic properties we prove by bootstrapping from work of Scholze--Weinstein.
+We then consider symmetrized affine Schubert varieties, whose basic properties we prove by bootstrapping from work of Scholze--Weinstein.
 Finally, we define symmetrized Satake sheaves and use work of Fargues--Scholze to prove that they are well-behaved.